 If no PMKSA is identified, continue the IEEE 802.1X authentication.

-If the first Authentication frame is not rejected, store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key.
+If the first Authentication frame is not rejected, the responder shall: (#282)

+Store the indicated SNonce and generate an ephemeral (random) private key with the chosen finite cyclic group and use the selected group's scalar operation with the private key to generate its ephemeral public key.

 Perform the group's scalar-op (see 12.4.4.1 (General)) with the originator's ephemeral public key and its own ephemeral private key to produce an ephemeral Diffie-Hellman shared secret, DHss.

+Use PMKSA caching if a PMKSA is identified and before sending the second Authentication frame:

+Derive the(#710) PTK with the identified PMKSA and DHss as defined in 12.7.1.3 (Pairwise key hierarchy).

+Irretrievably delete the shared secret, DHss, upon completion of PTK generation. (#282)

+The responder shall do the following in the second Authentication frame: (#282)

-Include an RSNE in the second Authentication frame to indicate the AKM and pairwise cipher indicated in the first Authentication frame.
+Include an RSNE to indicate the AKM and pairwise cipher indicated in the first Authentication frame.

 If a PMKSA is identified, include the PMKID corresponding to the PMKSA in the RSNE.